floweredscarf/su25/projects/gitlet/index.md

 you provide us about your implementation and thinking, the better/faster your response from staff will be.
 Remember we will reject help ticket requests that do not have an up-to-date or complete design document.

+### Deliverables

+Project 2 is worth 36 points.
+It is broken down into the following tasks:

+- Design Document (0 points, required to receive assistance from staff)
+- Checkpoint Grader due **July 7, 11:59 PM** (1 point)
+- Full Grader due **July 21, 11:59 PM** (35 points)

+Please check the [Grader Details](#grader-details) section for a complete description of the autograders.

 ## Acknowledgments